casper-network/docs/source/docs/casper/operators/install-mainnet.md

 ## Clean up Required

-If you were running previous node on this box, this will clean up state.
-If packages are not installed, the `apt remove` may give errors, this is not a problem.
+If you were running a previous node on this box, this will clean up state.
+If packages are not installed, the `apt remove` may give errors, but this is not a problem.

 ```bash
 sudo systemctl stop casper-node-launcher.service